Minter blockchain

 Type: 0x04

-Transaction for buy a coin paying another coin (owned by sender).
+Transaction for buying a coin paying with another coin (owned by sender).

 Data field contents: